nlef/moonraker-telegram-bot/docs/content/installation.md

 If you are not getting any meaningful responses from the bot, or no response at all, you probably have made mistakes while installing it and have a corrupted installation, or the bot is not able to reach telegram servers.
 Try checking the logs in (default would be `~/printer_data/logs`) or do a clean reinstall.

 **After step 3 the bot should be running properly and respond to commands, as well as present you with buttons.
-You can restart the bot directly with /bot_restart after this for any config changes.**
+You can restart the bot directly with `/bot_restart` after this for any config changes.**

-## Step 4: Add [respond] section to your klipper
+## Step 4: Add `[respond]` section to your Klipper

 Most of the features like sending notifications, or generating keyboards require the [respond](https://github.com/Klipper3d/klipper/blob/master/docs/Config_Reference.md#respond) section to work.
 Simply add `[respond]` anywhere in your configuration.